Similarity-preserving Image-image Domain Adaptation for Person Re-identification: Experimental evaluation

 \textbf{Local max pooling.} We apply the LMP on the last convolution layer of a re-ID model to mitigate the influence of noise.
 Note that LMP is directly adopted in the feature extraction step for testing without any fine-tuning.
 In Table \ref{table:baselines}, we can observe that LMP (P=8) can improve the accuracy of SPGAN and eSPGAN.
 With the help of LMP (P=8), SPGAN obtains +2.6\% improvement on Market in rank-1 accuracy.
 LMP also improves the rank-1 accuracy of eSPGAN from 59.5\% to 63.6\% on Market.
 We empirically study how the number of parts and the pooling mode affect the accuracy.
 The experiment is conducted on eSPGAN.
 The performance of various numbers of parts ($P = 1, 2, 4, 8$) and different pooling modes (max or average) is provided in Table \ref{table:LMP}.
 When using average pooling and $P=1$, we have the original GAP used in ResNet-50.
 From these results, we speculate that with more parts, a finer partition leads to higher discriminative descriptors and thus higher re-ID accuracy.

 Moreover, we test LMP on supervised learning and domain adaptation scenarios with two feature learning methods, \ie, IDE$^+$ \cite{zheng2016mars} and PCB \cite{PCB}.
 As shown in Fig. \ref{fig:lmp_method}, LMP does not guarantee stable improvement on supervised learning as observed in ``IDE$^+$'' and PCB.
-However, when applied in the scenario of domain adaptation, LMP yields improvement over IDE$^+$ and PCB.
-The superiority of LMP probably lies in that max pooling filters out some detrimental signals in the descriptor induced by fake translated images.
+However, when applied in the scenario of domain adaptation, LMP yields consistent improvement over IDE$^+$ and PCB.
+We believe that the superiority of LMP probably lies in that it could filter out some detrimental signals in the descriptor induced by unsatisfied translated images.